 Oakland University provides rigorous educational programs.
 A strong core of liberal arts and sciences is the basis on which undergraduates develop the skills, knowledge and attitudes essential for successful living and active, concerned citizenship.
 A variety of majors and specialized curricula prepare students for post‑baccalaureate education, professional schools, or careers directly after graduation.
 Each program provides a variety of courses and curricular experiences to ensure an enriched life along with superior career preparation or enhancement.

-The University offers master’s degree that meet demonstrable needs of Michigan residents and that maintain excellence.
-Doctoral programs are offered which are innovative and serve needs that are not adequately met elsewhere in the state.
+The University offers master’s programs that meet demonstrable needs of Michigan residents and that maintain excellence.
+Doctoral programs are offered that are innovative and serve needs that are not adequately met elsewhere in the state.

 Oakland University is selective in its admission standards and seeks both traditional and nontraditional students, ensuring equal opportunity to all who can profit from its offerings.
 While serving principally Michigan residents, it welcomes qualified applicants from other states and countries.
 A special effort is made to locate and admit disadvantaged students with strong potential for academic success and to provide the support conducive to the realization of that potential.
 The faculty and staff cooperate with nearby community colleges to ensure that their students who seek to transfer to Oakland University are well prepared for work at a senior college.
 In recruiting and admitting students, enrollments are not permitted to exceed numbers consistent with preserving the high quality of instruction.